Ajishi2/Bloodtest/README.md

 1. Check the [Issues](https://github.com/Ajishi2/Bloodtest/issues) page
 2. Create a new issue with detailed information
 3. Ensure your API key is valid and has sufficient quota
+4. Verify Redis is running for queue functionality
+5. Check database connectivity

 ## 🔄 Updates